mr-ansar/layer-cake/doc/source/layer-cake-command-reference.rst

      - *port number, override a default port*
    * - **connect-file**
      - string
-     - *file path, address and credentials for connection to ansar-wan*
+     - *file path, address and credentials for connection to layer-cake-wan*
    * - **connect-disable**
      - bool
      - *flag, enable or disable an upward connect from the specified start location*